cnobile2012/bahai-calendar/docs/source/documentation.rst

 This API supports many more conversion formats than the standard Python library.
-Partially because The Badí' Calendar has calendar designators that don't exist in the Gregorian Calendar and there are a lot of formats in general that the standard library don't support.
+Partially because The Badí' Calendar has calendar designators that don't exist in the Gregorian Calendar and there are a lot of formats in general that the standard library doesn't support.

 .. code::